TannerHollaway/CiscoPacketTracer/README.md

-# Creating A Network
+# Creating A Simple Home Network

 <h2>Description</h2>
-Using Cisco's Packet Tracer to better my understanding of networking.
+Using Cisco's Packet Tracer to better my understanding of basic networking.
 <br />

 <h2>Utilities Used</h2>